 Communicable diseases can threaten the livelihood of an entire population, and the government goes to great lengths to ensure that the public has access to critical medications and vaccines.
 However, in turn, the government created a safety net to protect those who do suffer an adverse reaction or injury because of a vaccine.
 Historically the National Vaccine Injury Compensation Program (VICP) compensates those who suffered injuries because of a childhood vaccine injury.
 To qualify for the program, the claimant’s injuries must meet certain thresholds, and the suit must be brought within the statute of limitations.
 However, injuries related to the COVID-19 vaccine would not fall under VICP’s protections.

-The Department of Health and Human Services provides immunity to companies that develop vaccines to address emergent diseases and viruses.
+Yes, the Department of Health and Human Services provides immunity to companies that develop vaccines to address emergent diseases and viruses.
 As such, the Countermeasures Injury Compensation Program (CICP) prevents consumers from suing a COVID-19 vaccine producer unless the company engaged in willful misconduct.
 In these cases, affected consumers can only recover if they meet the program’s high evidentiary standards.
 Although compensation is available under the program, it is much less than is available under VICP.

 The delicate nature of the vaccines and the fact that some are required in ultra-cold temperatures may impact the efficacy or safety of the vaccine.
 In these cases or similar situations where consumers suffer injuries because of the improper handling, storage, or administration of the vaccine may have a Maryland medical malpractice claim.
 However, it is unlikely that a consumer would successfully file a lawsuit for improperly handled vaccines.
 In most cases, these claims are only available in particular circumstances that involve a healthcare provider’s negligence.
 It is important that vaccine injury victims contact an attorney to discuss their rights and potential remedies.